 The name of your nonprofit corporation cannot be the same as the name of another corporation or registered business entity on file with the Mississippi Secretary of State.
 To see if your proposed name is available, you can search Mississippi's name database on the Mississippi Secretary of State's website.

-You will need to create and file non-profit articles of incorporation with the Mississippi Secretary of State’s office.
+You will need to create and file non-profit articles of incorporation with the Mississippi Secretary of State's office.
+The filing fee is $50 (as of August 2020).
 The articles of incorporation must include the following information:

 The articles form on the Secretary of State's website does not include language required by the IRS to obtain tax-exempt status.
 To receive 501(c)(3) tax-exempt status from the IRS, you'll need to include certain additional specific language in your articles, including:

 For more information on IRS requirements for tax exemption, see IRS Publication 557, Tax-Exempt Status for Your Organization, available on the IRS website.
 Make sure you include the federal tax-exempt required language in the articles you create.